liefie/server01/README.md

 ## Provisioning

 1. Boot up a new Ubuntu-based server.
-A LTS version is **strongly recommended** ssh r2.
-Open an network firewall ports if applicable and copy your public key to the root user on the server
+A LTS version is **strongly recommended**
+2. Open any applicable network firewall ports and copy your public key to the root user on the server
 3. From your local machine, run `./install.sh`

 ## Deploying